raysaini19/terraform_interview_questions/101_terraform_interview_questions.md

 #### 9. Why would you need "data" resources in Terraform?

    Answer: To refer to resources that already exists  in AWS.
 For example, list of AMIs in a region.

+   Used to retrieve information from an external system or data source and make it available for use in Terraform configurations
+   1. Retrieving information about an existing resource
+   2. Querying an external API
+   3. Reading data from a file or other external source